-Never leave children alone in a vehicle.
-Leaving unattended children in a vehicle is dangerous for a number of reasons.
+- When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Do not leave the ignition in the ACC or RUN position.
+• Do not leave the key fob in or near the vehicle, and do not leave a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.